Mengjintao/cnnbenchmark/README.md

 |[mobilenet]    | 124  | 70   | 42	 | 36  | 34   |	52   |	76   |
 |[densenet-121] | 522  | 284   | 174     | 115 |  c   |  c   |   c   |

-'''c''' means FeatherCNN has crashed on this case.
+`c` means FeatherCNN has crashed on this case.

 #### 1.2 Caffe + OpenBLAS